kozistr/kozistr.github.io/_posts/about.md

   * Developed the **explainer** to describe which factors **affect the rejection**.
 * Transaction category classification model to boost the advertisement.
   * Developed the ads category classifier that **increases revenue** in a roundabout way.
-* Internal product, The Slack bot that summarizes the long slack threads
+* Internal product, The Slack bot that summarizes the long threads
   * help people to **understand the context** quickly with minimum effort.
 * Working as full-time.